Updated May 16, 2026§ For Kids

 Why is my Jiobit battery draining in 3 days?

-The most common cause is a tight geofence (under 200 feet) combined with a 30-second update interval.
-Both settings stack to roughly halve the rated battery life.
-Widen geofences to 500+ feet and switch update interval to 60 seconds; battery should recover toward the 7-day rating within one cycle.
+The most common cause is a tight geofence combined with an aggressive update interval.
+Both settings add radio activity.
+Widen tight geofences and use a less aggressive update interval; battery should improve after the next charge cycle.

 Does Jiobit Gen 3 battery degrade over time?